|

 crowd, even before she learned -- through a requested show of hands -- that the majority

+had never seen her in concert.
 Her attitude-backed growls and R&B influence on her

 country-pop material -- such as on the previously mentioned ballads (which were set